ScanGov/scangov-com/content/government-digital-experience.md

 Government digital experience is how people interact with public services online—from filling out forms to applying for benefits to getting answers.
 A strong digital experience means services are easy to use, fast, secure, and work for everyone, across all levels of government.

+It ensures government online services are:

+- Accessible and usable
+- Based around user needs and tasks
+- Consistent in appearance
+- Securely hosted and connected
+- Original, not duplicating existing content
+- Searchable
+- Mobile-friendly

 ## Problem

 - Outdated, hard-to-use websites
 - Too many paper forms and manual steps
 - Mobile-unfriendly services
 - Digital experiences lack accessibility
 - Inconsistent service delivery across agencies
 - No common standards or accountability

 ## Solution

 - Design services based on real user needs
 - Adopt shared design, accessibility, and tech standards
 - Digitize forms and workflows, including e-signatures
 - Create mobile-first, accessible tools
 - Test with users and improve continuously
 - Coordinate across agencies for consistency

 ## Why it matters

+The public relies on online government services more than ever.
+These services must be accessible and secure for all people.

 - Improves access to essential services
 - Reduces costs and inefficiencies
 - Builds trust in public institutions
 - Expands equity and inclusion
 - Supports better policy through user data

 ## Who it's for

 - Government executives and administrators
 - IT and cybersecurity teams
 - Policymakers and legal advisors
 - Digital service and delivery teams
 - Procurement and acquisition staff
 - Communications and outreach teams

 ## Context